 While Woman of the Hour is undeniably gripping, one of its flaws is the continuous jumping back and forth between The Dating Game scene and Alcala’s numerous victims throughout the years, which aren’t shown in chronological order.
 This constant shifting of the narrative tension hardly gives the audience any room to breathe or process the events as they are happening.
 In the end, the film’s brief runtime of only 89 minutes culminates in an abrupt ending that fails to deliver a satisfying resolution equal to the overall tone of the movie.

-The ‘Woman of the Hour’ cast gives mesmerizing performances
+The ‘Woman of the Hour’ Cast Gives Mesmerizing Performances

 Zovatto gives an exceptionally unnerving and unforgettable performance in Woman of the Hour.
 His charisma is inviting, making it easy to believe how Alcala drew in his victims while evading police who thought of him as a suspect.
 Zovatto skillfully transitions from a charming presence to one that is entirely devoid of any emotion.
 His performance deserves to earn him an award nomination.

-Tony Hale plays the misogynistic host of The Dating Game, requesting Bradshaw wear a revealing dress, and reminding her to act dumb when interacting with the bachelors.
+Tony Hale plays the misogynistic host of The Dating Game, requesting Bradshaw wear a revealing dress, and reminding her to act clueless when interacting with the bachelors.
 Kendrick’s comedic timing shines during these scenes, as Bradshaw shifts away from the pre-arranged reductive questions and keeps the bachelors on their toes by asking highbrow or feminist questions along the lines of “What is a woman’s purpose?”
 This interrogation tactic causes the contestants, besides Alcala, to either fail to provide a coherent answer or accidentally reveal their chauvinism through their responses.

 The exchange between Bradshaw and Alcala in these scenes is riveting to witness; they are both toying with one another but hindered by a screen as per The Dating Game rules.
 For Alcala, he can’t rely on his appearance and body language to win over Bradshaw.
 For Bradshaw, her ability to interpret Alcala’s behavior is constrained, as she can’t see how he’s grappling to keep up with her questions and adapting his answers to lure her as his next potential prey.